A proposed deal on climate cash at UN summit highlights split between rich and poor nations

 "If developed countries can go further they need to say so fast to make sure we get a deal at COP29,” he said.

-Associated Press journalist Ahmed Hatem and Aleksandar Furtula contributed to this report.
+Associated Press journalists Ahmed Hatem, Olivia Zhang and Aleksandar Furtula contributed to this report.

 The Associated Press' climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP's standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.